ChrisOLeary.com > ... > ... > Pitching > Rethinking Pitching > Essays > Death To The Inverted W

 Mark Prior

-Viewed from the side as above, the elbows are above the level of the shoulders and the hand, and this forms the shape of an Inverted W (the red lines in the diagram above).
+Viewed from the side, this forms the shape of an Inverted W (the red lines in the diagram below).

 The M or Inverted W